Charges in Australia That You are Responsible for When Your Shipment Arrives

 I’m going to list resources I have found on the Department of Home Affairs website below for you to check out and read through.
 Also, ask the shipping company back home about what paperwork you need to have filled out and if you can complete anything before your shipment arrives in Australia.

-Australian Department of Home Affairs Resources:
+Australian Department of Home Affairs and the Department of Agriculture Resources:

 - Sending your belongings as unaccompanied goods – web page